|This is an unofficial version.

 (r) subject to such terms and conditions as the minister may prescribe, for the granting of temporary permits, leases, or licences for the temporary occupation of lands reserved for the development of water power.

-14(3) Such engineers, inspectors, officers, and employees, as the minister considers necessary, may be appointed as provided in The Civil Service Act.
+Such engineers, inspectors, officers, and employees, as the minister considers necessary, may be appointed under Part 3 of The Public Service Act.

 |Table of Contents||Bilingual (PDF)||Regulations|